Staying balanced at Christmas

 If you have child carers or family that can help in the run-up to Christmas, call them in, give yourself that extra time.

 If your budget allows then consider how else you can get extra support, for example, can you get a cleaner or get a takeaway for dinner?

 Consider putting some downtime into the calendar (Click Here to Read my post on Snail Days).
-If you cannot manage a whole pyjama day even a few hours either side of the busy times will provide a great opportunity to breathe and recentre (This article on supporting your child at Christmas shares the benefits of snail days for your child).
+If you cannot manage a whole pajama day even a few hours on either side of the busy times will provide a great opportunity to breathe and recentre.

 Wishing you a very Merry Christmas!

-I am not suggesting that you add to your already full to-do list or worse still your subconscious “should-be-doing” list.
-I merely hope to inspire small changes that you can incorporate around your day to offer additional self-care to match the additional seasonal activities and if you would like to learn more about Radical Self Care I am running a webinar in January that goes into these practices a little more (Click Here to Read)
+I am not suggesting that you add to your already full to-do list or worse still your subconscious "should-be-doing" list.
+I merely hope to inspire small changes that you can incorporate around your day to offer additional self-care to match the additional seasonal activities.

 Christmas is a time of excitement and wonderment, it is a time when you get the opportunity to visit or host friends and family.
 These gatherings bring so much joy to children, they have new adventures, get lots of focused playtime and build precious bonds.
 It can...